THE JOURNEY AHEAD

 Students will be required to bring 1 refillable water bottle daily, labeled with their first and last name.
 Only the filtered water dispenser on the water fountains will be used.
 Playground “high touch” surfaces such as grab bars and railings will be cleaned routinely.

 The school nurse’s office will continue to have plexiglass dividers between exam tables.

 This space will be treated as the “quarantine” space as needed for illness.
 Students who are feeling “ill” will be asked to wear a mask, or be given a disposable mask if needed.

-Covid vaccinations are not required for children 12 and over to attend school.
+Covid vaccinations are not required for children to attend school.
 St. Gabriel’s follows the Diocese of Austin’s vaccine policies, and this is not a required vaccine by the Diocese or by the State of Texas.
 It remains your choice as a parent whether to vaccinate your eligible child.